 The Variety of Email Notifications Using SAS

+Emily Morin, Blue Cross Blue Shield of Rhode Island

 Abstract

 Whether updating data or creating reports, an email notification is needed.
-Doing this manually has the opportunity for errors on multiple fronts, especially if multiple emails need to be sent out.
-Manually writing multiple email notifications can take time away from other tasks.
-To keep a consistent email message, SAS Enterprise Guide and SAS® Base programming can be used to simplify and keep consistency throughout messages.
+Doing this manually has the opportunity for errors on multiple fronts, especially if multiple emails need to be sent out; further, writing multiple email notifications can take time away from other tasks.
+To keep a consistent email message, SAS® Enterprise Guide and SAS® Base programming can be used to simplify and keep consistency throughout messages.
 This paper will demonstrate the variety of ways to create email notifications that are easy to maintain.
 This paper is intended for the SAS® novice who is looking to simplify the process of repeated and consistent notifications for internal and external use.

 Introduction

-At work, many workers have projects and reports due weekly, monthly, or yearly.
-With the completion of these tasks, an email is usually sent to alert about completion.
+Many workers may identify with the administrative burden of reports due in an on-going basis with a set cadence.
+With the completion of these tasks, an email is usually sent to alert stakeholders regarding readiness.
 While Outlook can save email templates, SAS® can make sending these emails even easier.
-After knowing the basics of creating an email, there are several tricks to make an email message simply to update when needed.
-One of the earliest papers on this subject was from 2008 ‘Sending E-mail from the DATA step’ by Erik W. Tilanus.
-Reviewing the paper, there are several important coding differences that are used today.
+After knowing the basics of creating an email, there are several tricks to make an email message simply to update users when needed.
+Building on the earlier work on this subject (Tilanus, 2008), there are several important coding differences that are used today.
 This paper explains how to create a simple email, add an attachment, and embed an image into an email and macros.

 Topic 1: Creating a simple email

 Before getting into tips, it is helpful to review how to create a basic email.
-First start with filename send email to indicate creating an email.
+First, start with filename send email to indicate creating an email.
 From there, use from= (“”) and sender=(“”) where then sender email is placed.
 Only one email can be used.
 Whether the coder is the sender or another coworker, this email should also be put in the quotes in the cc section along with the coder.
 If this is not done, the sender will not see this inbox when the code is executed.

 The to=(“”) statement is where recipients of the email should be put.
 Each recipient should be surrounded by double quotes and a space between each email.
 Type indicates that the email is text based.
 The subject line has the title.
 If the email contains sensitive information [encr] should be put in the double quotes to encrypt the email.
 The code below shows the basic email:

 filename sendmail email